phil-opp/blog_os/_posts/2015-09-02-setup-rust.md

 let mut a = 42;
 a += 1;
 ```
-When we add that code to `main` and test it using `make run`, the OS will constantly reboot itself.
+When we add that code to `rust_main` and test it using `make run`, the OS will constantly reboot itself.
 Let's try to debug it.

 [iter.rs:223]: https://doc.rust-lang.org/nightly/src/core/iter.rs.html#223